zo0o0ot/fantasy-sports-app/README.md

-fantasy-football-app by ReshadN
+fantasy-sports-app by ReshadN
 ===========================

+Built with AngularJS, Firebase and AngularFire.
-This app is based on the thinkster.io Fantasy Football Firebase AngularJS tutorial
+Based on the awesome thinkster.io Firebase AngularJS tutorial.